sourcegraph/sourcegraph-public-snapshot/doc/cloud/private_connectivity_gcp.md

 Customer should reach out to their account manager to initiate the process.
 The account manager will work with the customer to collect the required information and initiate the process, including but not limited to:

 - The DNS name of the private code host, e.g. `gitlab.internal.company.net` or private artifact registry, e.g. `artifactory.internal.company.net`.
-- The region of the private dependency on GCP, e.g. `us-central1`.
+- The region of the private resource on GCP, e.g. `us-central1`.
-- The type of the TLS certificate used by the private dependency, one of self-signed by internal private CA, or issued by a public CA.
+- The type of the TLS certificate used by the private resource, one of self-signed by internal private CA, or issued by a public CA.
 - The location of where the TLS connection is terminated, one of the load balancer, or the private dependecy node.

 Finally, Sourcegraph will provide the following: